Tulcea, Romania: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you get the correct type.
-A lot of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types C and F. Check that you find the correct kind.
+Many adapters available are just plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

 A great choice is this one